Who send the DNS Queries: How to Track the Sending Process with SystemTap

 Introduction

-Sometimes you may wonder which process is responsible for sending the DNS request on your servers.
-While capturing DNS packets with tcpdump is possible, identifying the process ID(PID) from the source port number can be challenging, especially for short-live processes.
+is possible, identifying the process ID(PID) from the source port number can be challenging, especially for short-live processes.
 In this article, we will discuss an interesting troubleshooting scenario and demonstrate how to use SystemTap1 to identify the process responsible for sending DNS queries by monitoring system events.

 Scenario

-When organisations need to change their DNS resolver due to business requirements, their operation team will update the DNS resolver configuration /etc/resolv.conf to point to a new DNS resolver.
+to point to a new DNS resolver.
 However, if their old DNS server has logging enabled, they may discover some DNS queries still being sent to their old DNS server.
-The challenge lies in identifying which process continues to send DNS queries to the old server, despite the etc/resolv.conf update.
+The challenge lies in identifying which process continues to send DNS queries to the old server, despite the etc/resolv.conf

 Issue Description

-Typically, most people would use tcpdump to determine which source port the DNS queries are coming from.
+to determine which source port the DNS queries are coming from.
 However, it will be difficult to map the UDP source port to the process that sent the query.
-With netstat it may miss the information during the sampling period.
+With netstat

 The following troubleshooting use case will demonstrate how to troubleshooting this scenario by checking the process behaviour with SystemTap and other troubleshooting steps.